Rossh87/react-use-fp/docs/about/index.md

 Additional properties shouldn't break anything, but also shouldn't be necessary, and are discouraged.

 ### Action handlers
 Similar to Redux action creators, action handlers are pure functions that accept a dispatch function as a parameter and return a function representing the desired computation (`IO` or `Task`) that `react-use-fp` will correctly call at the appropriate time.
-So, a basic action handler is of type `Reader<{dispatch: Dispatch<MyActions>}, IO<any> | Task<any>>`.
+So, a basic action handler is of type `Reader<{dispatch: Dispatch<MyActions>}, IO<void> | Task<void>>`.
 Here's an example of a basic action handler:
 ```
+import {map, tryCatch} from 'fp-ts/TaskEither'

 // Notice dispatch is destructured
 const fetchDataForState = ({dispatch}) =>
 	pipe(